 Most people in the 18th and 19 centuries married people from their community.

-How they met is also mystery.
+How they met is a mystery.

 The Jenta family first